Boundedly simple groups of automorphisms of trees: Basic Notation and Prerequisites

-It is proved in \cite[Proposition 3.4]{tits} that if a subgroup $G < \aut(A)$ does not contain translations, then $G$ stabilizes some vertex or edge of $A$, or centralizes some end of $A$.
-The proof of this uses the assumption that $G$ is a group in a very limited way, so a slightly general fact is true (Lemma \ref{lem:stab} below).
-We use this generalization in the proof of Theorem \ref{thm:tits}.
+It is proved in \cite[Proposition 3.4]{tits} that if a subgroup $G < \aut(A)$ does not contain translations, then $G$ pointwise stabilizes some vertex or edge of $A$, or centralizes some end of $A$.
+The proof of this fact uses the assumption that $G$ is a group in a very limited way, so a slightly more general fact is true (Lemma \ref{lem:stab} below).
+We use this generalization in the proof of Proposition \ref{prop:tits}.

-\begin{lemma} If $T\subseteq \aut(A)$ and does not contain translations, then the group generated by $T$ also does not contain translations.
-Hence $T$ stabilizes some vertex or edge of $A$ or centralizes some end of $A$. \end{lemma} \begin{proof} It is enough to prove that $G = \langle T \rangle$ does not contain translations (the rest follows from \cite[Proposition 3.4]{tits}).
+\begin{lemma} If $X\subseteq \aut(A)$ and $X \cup XX$ does not contain translations, then the group $\langle X \rangle$ generated by $X$ also does not contain translations.
+Hence, $X$ fixes some vertex of $A$, or leaves invariant some edge of $A$ or centralizes some end of $A$. \end{lemma} \begin{proof} It is enough to prove that $G = \langle X \rangle$ does not contain translations.
+The rest follows from \cite[Proposition 3.4]{tits}.